Larry Stevens

-Early years
+Early life

 Stevens was born in Tacoma, Washington, and attended Woodrow Wilson High School in Tacoma.
 He was a star athlete in both basketball and football for Woodrow Wilson.
 He was considered the top football prospect in the State of Washington in the Class of 2000 and had offers from Washington, Oregon, UCLA, Nebraska, Michigan and other schools.
 The Seattle Post-Intelligencer described Stevens this way: "Stevens is the ultimate catch because of the things he can do with his 6-foot-4, 230-pound frame.
 He runs 40 yards in 4.6 seconds.
 He can dunk a basketball backward from a standing position.
 He can reach the end zone in any number of ways."

-University of Michigan
+College career

 Stevens made his first official recruiting visit to the University of Michigan in December 1999 and gave his oral commitment to the Wolverines during the visit.
 Stevens said, "I've always wanted to go to Michigan, even when I was a little kid.
 When I got there, everyone made me feel really comfortable there."
 He played college football as a defensive end and linebacker for the Michigan Wolverines from 2000 to 2003.
 In four years, playing for Michigan, he appeared in 44 games and was credited with 77 tackles, 21 assists, 25 tackles for loss and 12 sacks.
 Sports Illustrated wrote that Stevens was an "athletic defensive end whose game possesses a lot of explosion."

-Professional football
+Professional career

 Stevens played professional football for the Cincinnati Bengals in the 2004 and 2005 NFL seasons.
 He appeared in 16 games for the Bengals.
 In the final pre-season game of the 2005 season, Stevens returned an interception 45 yards for a touchdown against the Indianapolis Colts.
 At the end of November 2005, Stevens was waived by the Bengals.